Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: ArchitectureIndustry & Commerce.
 In addition, it is included in the Arizona, Historic Florence Walking Tour series list.
 A significant historical year for this entry is 1875.

 Location.
 33° 2.154′ N, 111° 23.344′ W. Marker is in Florence, Arizona, in Pinal County.
-Marker is on West Ruggles Avenue, on the left when traveling west.
+It is on West Ruggles Avenue, on the left when traveling west.
 Touch for map.
 Marker is at or near this postal address: 125 West Ruggles Avenue, Florence AZ 85132, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Granville Wheat Outbuilding (here, next to this marker); Levi Ruggles
+At least 8 other markers are within walking distance of this marker: Granville Wheat Outbuilding (here, next to this marker); Levi Ruggles

 Paid Advertisement